fdar0536/SubFX/ReadMe.md

 # SubFX

-A Python scripting tool for creating karaoke subtitle effects.
+A scripting tool for creating karaoke subtitle effects.

 Now is under development.